This is all of our work

 Teacher-led study groups are the heart of the Teaching for Black Lives campaign.
 Last year, we hosted 100 groups across the country.

-“It was one of the few things I took on this year that added to my resilience, to my sense of community, to my energy to keep going and do the work.
-The support that came as we worked together was and is invaluable.” – Educator
+One educator said, “It was one of the few things I took on this year that added to my resilience, to my sense of community, to my energy to keep going and do the work.
+The support that came as we worked together was and is invaluable.”

 Ways to Give